Khanpari Snowshoeing Trek

 We climb steeply through forests of maple, walnut, chestnut and oak – giving way to rhododendron, juniper and birch bushes to witness panoramic views of the Manalsu glacier, the Dhauladhar and Pirpanjal range including Hanuman Tibba, Deo Tibba and Rohtang Pass in the Pir Panjal Range.

-This is a custom departure tour and so please write to us for prices and more info on this trek.
+This is a custom departure tour.
+Please write to us for prices and more info on this tour.

 Day 01: Manali